 Good Samaritan Law and Pennsylvania Underage Drinking Charges

-In order to fall under the protection of the Good Samaritan law, the caller must follow certain rules.
+In order to fall under the protection of the Safe Harbor or Good Samaritan law, the caller must follow certain rules.
 In order for the person receiving medical assistance to be immune from prosecution, the caller must have followed the rules.
-If the caller did not comply with the conditions, then the caller is not protected; and if the caller is not protected, then the person needing medical assistance is also not protected.
-The caller shall not be prosecuted if he/she can show:
+If the caller did not comply with the requirements, then the caller is not protected; and if the caller is not protected, then the person needing medical assistance is also not protected.
+The Safe Harbor law states that the caller shall not be prosecuted if he/she can show:

 - that law enforcement or police only became aware of the underage drinking violation because the caller contacted 911, campus safety, or some other police or emergency services personnel

 - he/she reasonably believed that he/she was the first person to seek medical assistance for a person to prevent death or serious injury